qurben/jico/README.md

 [![Java CI with Maven](https://github.com/qurben/jico/actions/workflows/maven.yml/badge.svg)](https://github.com/qurben/jico/actions/workflows/maven.yml)

-Read .ico files in java.
+A tiny library to read .ico files in java.
 Uses `ImageIO` to parse the contained png and bmp files.
-This package is only about **22KB** and focuses only on loading .ico images.
+This package is only about **16KB** and focuses only on loading .ico images.

 The .ico parser is based on code from [`org.apache.commons:commons-imaging`](https://github.com/apache/commons-imaging).